Justin777-source/Justin777click.github.io/README.md

-In this project, I am looking at the most common species of trees in urban areas and determining if there are more native tree species within each city.
+In this project, I am looking at the most common species of trees in urban areas and determining if there are more native tree or introduced species within each city.
-The cities I am collecting data from are Seattle, St. Louis, and Washington D.C.
+The cities I am collecting data from are Seattle and New Orleans.
 I chose these regions as they represent each geographical region of the U.S.
-My objective in this project is to determine if urbanization increases or decreases tree species [diversity.]Or do certain tree species do better in urban environments than others?
+My objective in this project is to determine if urbanization increases or decreases tree native species diversity.
+Or do certain tree species do better in urban environments than others?

 **Data:**